coral-xyz/anchor/docs/src/pages/docs/solana-playground.md

 ### Create Anchor Project

-Next, click the "Create a new project" button in the left-side panel.
+Next, click the "Create a new project" button on the left-side panel.

 Enter a project name, select Anchor as the framework, then click the "Create" button.